GreyKeenan/dukesup/index.md

 3. Shuffle your half of the deck and draw 4 cards.
 Set the remaining cards aside as your draw pile.
 Players have their own draw and discard piles.
-4. Choose 1 of the 4 cards as your CASTLE, and place it face-down on the table.
+4. Choose 1 of the 4 cards as your FIEF, and place it face-down on the table.
-Choose 2 cards as your DUKES, and place them face-down in front of your CASTLE.
+Choose 2 cards as your DUKES, and place them face-down in front of your FIEF.
 The left-over card will be part of your starting hand.
 5. Runs and sets will be played to the rest of the table.
 6. Once both players have chosen their DUKES, they say, “Dukes Up!” in unison and flip up their DUKES.
-The CASTLES remain face-down, and should be secret.
+The FIEFS remain face-down, and should be secret.

 Objective